 Students are encouraged to enrol and pay in advance to secure their place in the course and avoid the disappointment of missing out.
 CM cannot reserve places in courses until the student has enrolled and payment has been received.
 Enrolments usually open 6 weeks before a course starts, details will appear on the CM website.
-Please note, enrollments are specifically term-based.
-Enrollment in Term 1 applies to Term 1 only.
-If you wish to be enrolled in subsequent terms, you must enroll for them separately as they are made available.
+Please note, enrolments are specifically term-based.
+Enrolment in Term 1 applies to Term 1 only.
+If you wish to be enrolled in subsequent terms, you must enrol for them separately as they are made available.

 2. Course Fees

-Course fees are calculated for the entire term and must be paid in full, or 50% at the time of enrolment and the remaining 50% due no later than two weeks following the commencement of the term.
+Course fees are calculated for the entire term and must be paid in full, or by Direct Debit.
 The course fees cannot be paid on a class by class basis.

 3. Payment Options

 Payment may be made online through our booking system and paid by internet banking, debit or credit card.
 You may also pay for classes at the CM reception desk prior to the start of the programme, via credit or debit card within our opening office hours.
-To limit the spread of COVID-19 we are moving to cashless transactions.
+Direct Debit options can be arranged by contacting firstname.lastname@example.org

 4. Late Enrolments